 Basic earnings per common share are based on the weighted average number of shares outstanding during the periods presented.
-Diluted earnings per share are computed using the weighted average number of common stock plus dilutive common share equivalents outstanding during the period.
-Potential common stock that would have the effect of increasing diluted earnings per share are considered anti-dilutive for the years ended December 31, 2012 and 2011 as net losses were recorded in both years.
+Diluted earnings per share are computed using the weighted average number of common shares plus dilutive common share equivalents outstanding during the period.
+Potential common shares that would have the effect of increasing diluted earnings per share are considered anti-dilutive, i.e. the exercise prices of the outstanding stock options were greater than the market price of the common stock.